PGFriesen/Demo-Android-Groovy/README.md

 ___

 ## About this Mobile App
-### This demo app is intended as an example Android Mobile Application to be instrumented with Dynatrace\n
+<p>This demo app is intended as an example Android Mobile Application to be instrumented with Dynatrace<br></p>
 ___